How to Tell If Your Nail Salon Is SafeJune 02, 2020

 What should you do if they chip too quickly?
 Is it OK to let the salon know?

 SGT: Absolutely!
 We encourage our clients to let us know when polishes and gels chip too quickly.
-Not only do we know that isn't the right brand for your nail bed, but we can fix it as well.
+Not only do we know that it isn't the right brand for your nail bed, but we can fix it as well.
 In addition, we always want feedback on the brands we are carrying because we take our selection very seriously and want to make sure we're only offering the best to our clients.

 RN: You should definitely let the salon know.
 The salon could have contaminated products or maybe that product isn’t right for your nails.
 Not all nails are the same and there are products out there designed for different types.